ardanwan/CLS-Hackathon/Computational Biology/Assignment.md

 innate immune response.
 These ITMs are phagocytosed by active neutrophils or neutralized through the release of granules, depending on the nature of the ITMs.
-When inflammation is easily resolvable by the available population of immune cells at the site of inflammation, previously active neutrophils proceed to apoptosis .
+When inflammation is easily resolvable by the available population of immune cells at the site of inflammation, previously active neutrophils proceed to apoptosis.

 However, if the inflammation is too intense or persistent, such as in systemic inflammation where ITMs are simultaneously originating from various sources in the body, neutrophils take on a dangerous death pathway called necrosis.
 Necrosis is a violent cell death that involves the rupture of the cell membrane, spilling out its